evisentin/evisentin-unit-test-resources/step03-spring-wiremock/README.md

 named `getById`, which takes as parameter the identifier of the student to be found.

 - the method fails if any of the parameter is null.
-- the method `Optional.empty()` if the student corresponding to identifier is not found.
+- the method fails `ch.ev.unit.test.resources.step03.spring.exceptions.StudentNotFoundException` if the student corresponding to identifier is not found.
 - the method returns a `ch.ev.unit.test.resources.step03.spring.data.Student` instance of the found student.

 ---